Odeeo raises $1M for non-disruptive audio ads for games

 Odeeo has raised $1 million in funding to create new kinds of audio ads for mobile games that don’t disrupt gameplay.

-The Tel Aviv company gives advertisers a chance to be able to connect with gamers via non-disruptive, personalized audio messages in mobile games, the world’s fastest-growing entertainment medium.
+The Tel Aviv company gives advertisers a chance to be able to connect with gamers via non-disruptive, personalized audio messages in mobile games.
 As it is, mobile ads often pop up in the middle of gameplay and interrupt a player’s flow, or engaged concentration.

 Origins